martinos/remote_cp/README.md

 # RemoteCp
 ## Description
 RemoteCp is a command line tool intended facilitate copying files accross the internet.
 You need to install the gem on both source and destination systems.
-Since it use Amason S3 you need to create an S3 Bucket and configure the source and destination computer with the bucket keys.s=
+Since it uses Amason S3, you need to create a S3 Bucket and configure the source and destination computer with the bucket keys.
 ##Installation
 Install the gem